hogaku/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_03-set-up-the-development-environment.md

 > Update-Module -Name Az
 > ```

-### Exercise 3 - Register resource providers
+### Exercise 5 - Register Resource Providers on the Local PC

-Many different types of resources will be created during this course, some of which may not have been register for use in the current subscription.
+Many different types of resources will be created during this course, some of which may not have been registered for use in the current subscription.
 While some resources are registered automatically during the first use, others must be registered before they can be used, otherwise errors will be reported.

 #### Task 1 - Register resource providers using the Azure CLI